symbioticMe/proBatch/README.md

 ## General Overview

-The proBatch package facilitates batch effects analysis and correction high-thoughput experiments.
+The proBatch package facilitates batch effects analysis and correction high-throughput experiments.
 Although the package has primarily been developed for DIA (SWATH) proteomics data, it should also be applicable to most omic data with minor adaptations.